Gloucester Corporation Tramways

 Gloucester Corporation Tramways Tram No 7 and driver

-A blow-up of the above photo showing a rather unusual 'side on' profile of the motorman; he is wearing a double-breasted 'lancer-style' tunic and kepi-style cap.
+An enlargement of the above photograph showing a rather unusual side-on profile of the motorman; he is wearing a double-breasted lancer-style tunic and a drooping-peak cap.

 Gloucester Corporation Tramways Tram No 30 and driver

-Another poor quality photograph, but one which clearly shows a motorman — at the controls of Tramcar No 30 — wearing a double-breasted, 'lancer-style' tunic — photo undated, but given the immaculate condition of the vehicle, probably taken soon after its delivery in 1904.
+Tramcar No 30 pictured outside the Bell Hotel in Southgate Street — photo undated, but given the immaculate condition of the vehicle, probably taken in 1904/5.
+The motorman us wearing a double-breasted, lancer-style tunic, along with what is probably a tensioned-crown peaked cap.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Gloucester Corporation Tramways Tram No 10 and crew

-The crew of Tramcar No 10, working a service to Tuffley and Cross, pose for the cameraman — photo undated, but probably taken in the mid-to-late Edwardian era.
-By this time, military-style caps had clearly superseded the earlier kepis.
+The crew of Tramcar No 10, working a service to Tuffley, pose for the cameraman — photo undated, but probably taken in the mid-to-late Edwardian era.
+By this time, tensioned-crown peaked caps had clearly superseded the earlier drooping-peak caps.
 Photo courtesy of the National Tramway Museum.

 Gloucester Corporation Tramways Edwardian tram driver

-A blow-up of the above photo showing the motorman (Employee No 7), in 'lancer-style' tunic and military-style cap, the latter bearing a municipal arms cap badge and a Motorman grade badge.
+An enlargement of the above photograph showing the motorman (Employee No 7), in lancer-style tunic and tensioned-crown peaked cap, the latter bearing a municipal-device cap badge and a 'Motorman' grade badge.

 Gloucester Tramways tram conductor Edwardian

-Another blow-up of the photo of No 10, this time showing the conductor, in single-breasted jacket and with a cap bearing a municipal cap badge and a Conductor grade badge.
-His right-hand collar clearly bears the letter 'R', presumably the last initial of the official system title — 'G C L R' - Gloucester Corporation Light Railways.
-He is possible Employee No 30.
+Another blow-up of the photograph of No 10 above, this time showing the conductor, who is wearing a single-breasted jacket with stand-up collars, along with a cap bearing a municipal-device cap badge and a 'Conductor' grade badge.
+His right-hand collar clearly bears the letter 'R', the last initial of the official system title — 'G C L R' — Gloucester Corporation Light Railways.
+He is possibly Employee No 30.

 Gloucester Corporation Tramways cap badge

-Gloucester Corporation Tramways municipal 'coat of arms' cap badge — nickel.
+Gloucester Corporation municipal-device cap badge — nickel.
 Author's Collection.

 Gloucester Corporation Tramways cap badges

-Standard 'off-the-shelf' script-lettering grade badges of the type worn by Gloucester Corporation Tramways staff — nickel.
+Standard off-the-shelf script-lettering grade badges of the type worn by Gloucester Corporation Light Railways staff — nickel.
 Author's Collection.

 Gloucester Corporation Tramways Tram No 12 and conductor

-Tramcar No 12, at the Hucclecote terminus, some time in the late 1920s.
-The tramcars were apparently painted in this rather unflattering all-over-grey livery from around 1915 onwards.
+Tramcar No 12 pictured at the Hucclecote terminus, purportedly around 1929.
+The tramcars were painted in this rather unflattering all-over-grey livery from around 1915 onwards.
 Whilst many systems were forced into such exigencies by paint shortages during the Great War, most reverted to their original livery as soon as supplies permitted.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Gloucester Corporation Tramways Tram No 12 and conductor

-A blow-up of the above photograph, which though blurred, does show a conductor in a single-breasted jacket with breast pockets and epaulettes, indicating that the uniforms remained unchanged right through to the demise of the tramway.
+An enlargement of the above photograph, which though blurred, does show that the conductor is wearing a single-breasted jacket with breast pockets and epaulettes, suggesting that conductors' uniforms remained unchanged right through to the end of tramway operation.

 Gloucester Corporation Tramways Tram No 10 and crew